-Several agencies, including the NCUA, have recently reported that fraudsters are sending out waves of mass text messages to consumers in an attempt to steal personally identifiable information.
+Several agencies, including the NCUA, have reported that fraudsters are sending out waves of mass text messages to consumers in an attempt to steal personally identifiable information.
 The number and frequency of these mass texts have increased since the summer of 2016 in an attempt to reach large audiences.

 Multiple strategies for obtaining consumers’ personal information have been reported, as well as multiple area codes and sources.